Nestle plans $20.8 billion share buyback amid Third Point pressure

 ($1 = 0.9618 Swiss francs)

-Additional reporting by John Miller and Angelika Gruber in Zurich and Michael Flaherty in New York; editing by Michael Shields, David Evans and Jonathan Oatis
+Additional reporting by John Miller and Angelika Gruber in Zurich and Michael Flaherty in New York